espressomd/espresso/doc/sphinx/system_setup.rst

 Here, :math:`f_i` are all deterministic forces from interactions, :math:`\gamma` the bare friction coefficient and :math:`\eta` a random, "thermal" force.
-The friction term accounts for dissipation in a surrounding fluid (the actual force response of a particle will also depend on the interaction with other particles).
-The random force  mimics collisions of the particle with surrounding solvent molecules at temperature :math:`T` and satisfies
+The friction term accounts for dissipation in a surrounding fluid whereas the random force  mimics collisions of the particle with solvent molecules at temperature :math:`T` and satisfies

 .. math:: <\eta(t)> = 0 , <\eta^\alpha_i(t)\eta^\beta_j(t')> = \delta_{\alpha\beta} \delta_{ij}\delta(t-t')

 (:math:`<\cdot>` denotes the ensemble average and :math:`\alpha,\beta` are spatial coordinates).

+In a system where particles only interact with the implicitly modelled surrounding fluid, the diffusion constant :math:`D` is determined only by the bare friction and the temperature through the Einstein-Smoluchowski relation

+.. math:: D = \frac{k_B T}{\gamma}.

 In the |es| implementation of the Langevin thermostat, the additional terms only enter in the force calculation.